Coresignal logo

 • Integrations

-People data/Contact data
+People data and Contact data

 People data, also known as contact data in the context of lead generation, is collected either internally through a company’s customer relationship management system (CRM) or externally by third-party data providers who either aggregate this data from varied sources or collect it from the public web with their own infrastructure.